ktangsali/physicsnemo-sym/docs/user_guide/foundational/linear_elasticity.rst

    :lines: 44-56

 :numref:`fig-panel-results` shows
-the Modulus Sym results for panel displacements and stresses.
+the PhysicsNeMo Sym results for panel displacements and stresses.
 For comparison, the commercial solver results are also presented in :numref:`fig-panel-abaqus-results`.
-The Modulus Sym and commercial solver results are in close agreement, with a difference of less than 5% in the maximum Von Mises stress.
+The PhysicsNeMo Sym and commercial solver results are in close agreement, with a difference of less than 5% in the maximum Von Mises stress.

 .. _fig-panel-results:

 .. figure:: /images/user_guide/panel_results_combined.png
-   :alt: Modulus Sym linear elasticity results for the aircraft fuselage panel example with parameterized hoop stress.
+   :alt: PhysicsNeMo Sym linear elasticity results for the aircraft fuselage panel example with parameterized hoop stress.
 The results are for :math:`\sigma_{hoop}` = 46
    :width: 100.0%
    :align: center

-   Modulus Sym linear elasticity results for the aircraft fuselage panel example with parameterized hoop stress.
+   PhysicsNeMo Sym linear elasticity results for the aircraft fuselage panel example with parameterized hoop stress.
 The results are for :math:`\sigma_{hoop}` = 46

 .. _fig-panel-abaqus-results: